ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Abstract

 \section{Abstract}

-Numerical simulation of time-dependent partial differential equations (PDEs) is central to scientific and engineering applications.
-High-fidelity solvers are often prohibitively expensive for long-horizon, many-query, or time-critical applications.
-Neural operator (NO) surrogates offer a promising alternative by enabling fast inference across parametric and functional inputs.
-Despite recent advances, most autoregressive (and similar) NO frameworks remain susceptible to compounding errors, and the reported ensemble-averaged performance metrics provide limited assurance of reliability for individual inference trajectories and error bounds.
-In practice, where a single operating condition may be mission-critical, unacceptable error accumulation can occur despite low reported mean error, and existing methods lack mechanisms for online monitoring, control, or correction of error growth beyond the training horizon.
-To address this gap, we propose ANCHOR (\textbf{A}daptive \textbf{N}umerical \textbf{C}orrection for \textbf{H}igh-fidelity \textbf{O}perator \textbf{R}ollouts), an online, instance-aware, error-controlled hybrid inference framework that enables stable and accurate long-horizon prediction for nonlinear, time-dependent PDEs.
-ANCHOR treats a pretrained NO as the primary inference engine and adaptively couples it with a classical numerical solver through a physics-informed, residual-based error estimator.
-Inspired by adaptive time-stepping in numerical analysis, ANCHOR continuously monitors an exponential moving average (EMA) of the normalized PDE residual to detect accumulating error and trigger corrective solver interventions without requiring access to ground-truth solutions.
-We demonstrate empirically that the proposed EMA-based estimator exhibits strong correlation with the true relative $L_2$ error across diverse dynamical regimes, enabling instance-aware, data-free error control during inference.
-Extensive evaluations on four canonical PDEs: 1D and 2D Burgers’, 2D Allen-Cahn, and 3D heat conduction show that ANCHOR reliably bounds long-horizon error growth, stabilizes extrapolative rollouts, and significantly improves robustness compared to standalone NO, while remaining substantially more efficient than high-fidelity numerical solvers.
-By unifying the speed of learning-based surrogates with the reliability of numerical solvers, ANCHOR provides a principled pathway toward trustworthy long-horizon neural surrogate deployment and robust digital twins for complex dynamical systems.
+Numerically solving time-dependent partial differential equations (PDEs) underpins modern science and engineering; but high-fidelity solvers are often far too slow for long horizons, many-query studies, or real-time use.
+Neural operator (NO) surrogates promise a way out by delivering rapid inference over rich parametric and functional inputs.
+Yet, despite recent progress, most autoregressive and related NO frameworks remain vulnerable to compounding rollout errors, and standard ensemble-averaged test metrics offer weak guarantees on the reliability of any single trajectory or its error bounds.
+In many engineering applications, where individual operating conditions must be predicted reliably, errors can silently accumulate to unacceptable levels even when mean errors appear small, and existing methods offer no principled tools for online monitoring, control, or correction of error growth beyond the training horizon.
+We introduce ANCHOR (\textbf{A}daptive \textbf{N}umerical \textbf{C}orrection for \textbf{H}igh-fidelity \textbf{O}perator \textbf{R}ollouts), an online, instance-aware, error-controlled hybrid time-marching strategy for nonlinear, time-dependent PDEs.
+ANCHOR treats a pretrained NO as the fast primary engine and dynamically couples it to a classical numerical solver via a physics-informed, residual-based error estimator.
+Drawing inspiration from adaptive time-stepping in numerical analysis, ANCHOR continuously tracks an exponential moving average (EMA) of the normalized PDE residual, using it as an online alarm to detect error accumulation and trigger targeted solver corrections, without ever needing ground-truth solutions.
+We show \revv{both theoretically and empirically} that this EMA-based estimator is strongly correlated with the true relative $L_2$ error across a wide range of dynamical regimes, enabling instance-specific, data-free error control during inference.
+Extensive experiments on \revv{six} canonical PDEs, 1D and 2D Burgers’, 2D Allen-Cahn, 2D Cahn-Hilliard, \revv{2D Navier-Stokes,} and 3D heat conduction, demonstrate that ANCHOR consistently bounds long-horizon error growth, stabilizes challenging extrapolative rollouts, and markedly boosts robustness over standalone NOs, all while remaining far more efficient than full high-fidelity solvers.
+By fusing the speed of data-driven surrogates with the reliability of classical numerics, ANCHOR provides a principled route to trustworthy long-horizon neural surrogates and robust digital twins for complex dynamical systems.